Lay Bet Calculator

 What is the difference between back and lay odds?
 Back odds are what you bet at when backing a selection.
 Lay odds are the price you offer as a layer.
 Back odds are always slightly lower than lay odds in the same market — this spread is called the tick.
 For example, you might back a team at 2.50 while laying it at 2.60.
 The difference is the exchange's profit margin, typically 0.5-2% of the odds.

 What is exchange commission and how does it affect my profits?
 Betting exchanges charge a commission on your net winnings, typically between 2-5% depending on the platform.
-Betfair charges 5% on most markets, while Smarkets charges 2%.
+Some exchanges charge up to 5% on most markets, while others charge as little as 1.5-2%.
 This commission is deducted from your profit only when you win.
 For example, if you win £100, a 5% commission means you keep £95.
 Always factor commission into your lay bet calculations before placing a bet.

 Can I lay football match results?
 Yes, absolutely.
 Football is the most liquid exchange market.
 You can lay Home, Draw, or Away outcomes.
 Laying the Draw before a game is a particularly common trading strategy.
 Football markets typically have the tightest odds and highest liquidity across all betting exchanges, making it ideal for lay betting and matched betting strategies.

 Is lay betting profitable?
 Like all betting, profitability depends on your edge and odds accuracy.
 Lay betting at odds that are too high (overestimating the probability of the selection losing) leads to losses over time.
 Professional lay bettors use statistical analysis, odds comparison, and disciplined bankroll management.
-Matched betting is mathematically guaranteed to profit if executed correctly, while pure lay betting requires skill and edge.
+Matched betting is designed to produce a calculated profit if executed correctly, while pure lay betting requires skill and edge.

 What is the maximum liability I can face on a lay bet?
 Your liability on a lay bet is calculated as: Liability = Stake × (Odds - 1).
 At odds of 5.0 with a £10 stake, your liability is £40.
 The higher the odds, the greater your liability.
 Always ensure your exchange wallet contains sufficient funds to cover your maximum liability before placing a lay bet.
 Exchanges will not allow you to place a bet if you lack the required liability coverage.